syncfusion-content/fileformat-docs/File-Formats/Presentation/Conversion.md

 {% endtabs %}

-The following code snippet demonstrates how to convert Presentation slides to images with custom image resolution,
+The following code snippet demonstrates how to convert a PowerPoint slide to image using custom image resolution,

 {% tabs %}